AlexKovalevych/AlexKovalevych.github.io/_posts/2016-10-12-elm-events.markdown

 I assume you're familiar with typical elm application structure, but if not, you can read about it [here](https://guide.elm-lang.org/architecture/).

+This and any other source code you can test [here](http://elm-lang.org/try):

 {% highlight elm %}

 import Html exposing (Html, div, text, label)